rhuynh03/dubhacks-23/README.md

 # FormFitness
-A fitness Web-App that is able to track your movements using your webcam, to assist and correct your form while performing your exercise.
-Only correctly performed repititions will be counted.
+A fitness-based web app that utilizes OpenCV and MediaPipe to track users' movements using their webcam.
+It assists and corrects your form while performing your exercise.
+Only correctly performed repetitions will be counted.